vbachele/ft_containers/README.md

 	- If n > You capacity, you have to use the reserve function
 	- If n < your size, you have to destroy memory
 	- If n > your size, you have to allocate memory

+#### Element Access
+Nothing particular for this one, just return the value, these functions will allow you to test your program

+#### Modifiers functions
+There are functions where you don't need the iterators.
+Be sure, you have done at least capacity and element access to begin.
+- **assign**
+	- Don't forget to destroy the memory of your old content.
+	- Construct your new array to give the value and memory.
+- **swap**
+	- To save time, use directly the function swap from the std.
+[Man here](https://cplusplus.com/reference/vector/vector/swap/)
+- **clear**
+	- Don't forget to destroy the memory also.
+	- Put size to 0
+- **push_back**
+	- Use the reserve function, don't recode everything!